hannesdelbeke/maya-plugin-template/README.md

 - Optional
   - replace this `README.md` with your own instructions
   - Add a LICENSE

-### Gotchas
-- Maya plugins don't support packages, only a single module.
-To include a package in your plugin, use pip dependencies.
-- you can't add to existing menus. e.g. the `Windows` menu, named `mainWindowsMenu` or it will be empty if plugin loads on startup.
-  - [ ] TODO add support for this

 ### installation
 - [ ] TODO